 - tsunamis can travel up streams and rivers that lead to the ocean?!

-Tsunami Preparedness Week is March 23 – 29, 2014 and is designed to help cities, towns, counties, universities and other large sites in coastal areas reduce the potential for disastrous tsunami-related consequences using National Weather Service’s TsunamiReady program.
+Tsunami Preparedness Week is held in March and is designed to help cities, towns, counties, universities and other large sites in coastal areas reduce the potential for disastrous tsunami-related consequences using National Weather Service’s TsunamiReady program.
 Their site contains resources that can help families and communities year-round, plus we wanted to share some tsunami safety tips from our IT’S A DISASTER! book.

 BEFORE A TSUNAMI: